mbmccormick/mbmccormick.github.io/_posts/2012-01-30-deploying-xinu-to-linksys-routers-at-purdue-university.md

 ---
 layout: post
-title: 'Deploying XINU to Linksys Routers at Purdue University'
+title: "Deploying XINU to Linksys Routers at Purdue University"
 ---

 This tutorial will walk you through setting up your local environment on `lore.cs.purdue.edu` to build the XINU kernel, connect to the Linksys routers, and deploy your XINU image to the backend machines for testing.
 The information provided in the handouts for the Operating Systems courses at Purdue are not very helpful, so hopefully this guide will be more useful.